Pickled Quail Eggs

 Pickling Quail Eggs

-Start by putting together your brine using the recipe below.
-My brine has a delicious mixture of cider vinegar, sugar, seasonings, and most importantly…liquid smoke!
-We call them “smoky eggs” and they’re just so yummy.
+- Start by putting together your brine using the recipe below.
+My brine has a delicious mixture of cider vinegar, sugar, seasonings, and most importantlyโฆliquid smoke!
+We call them โsmoky eggsโ and theyโre just so yummy.

 There are other brine recipes you can use too.
-Find more pickled egg flavors on this page.
+Find more pickled egg flavors on this page. - Put hard-cooked eggs in jars.
+I often use pint jars to make small batches but it doesn’t matter what size or what type of jar.

-Add your hot brine to the jars.
-It’s important to pour the brine over the eggs while it’s hot.
-This keeps the whites more tender (or so they say – I’ve never actually tested it by using cool brine).
-Hot brine is the way to go.
+Itโs important to pour the brine over the eggs while itโs hot.
+This keeps the whites more tender (or so they say – Iโve never actually tested it by using cool brine). - Place your eggs in the refrigerator and enjoy.
+Wait a week or so before you try them so the brine has time to pickle the eggs.

-Place your eggs in the refrigerator and enjoy.
-Wait a week or so before you try them so the brine has time pickle the eggs.
 These will store in the refrigerator 3-4 months.
 Mine never last that long.

 Remember, Pickled Quail Eggs are NOT for Canning!